shamaz332/shamaz332/README.md

 ## 🧔 About Me

-I am Shamaz Saeed, a Computer Science graduate currently pursuing a Masters in Software Engineering.
-As a Software Engineer with a strong foundation in JavaScript technologies, I bring a versatile skill set to the table.
-My passion lies in devising innovative and efficient solutions for complex problems, and I am committed to continually enhancing my expertise.
-With a keen interest in the dynamic field of Software Engineering, I strive to stay ahead of industry trends by expanding my skill set.
-I am dedicated to contributing my knowledge and technical acumen to impactful projects that demand a creative and analytical approach.
+I am Shamaz Saeed, a Software Engineer with a Bachelor's in Computer Science and a Master's in Software Engineering from the University of Hertfordshire.
+With 3 years of professional experience, I have contributed to impactful projects across various industries.
+My expertise lies in modern JavaScript frameworks, including ReactJS, VueJS, and NextJS, along with a strong foundation in full-stack development.

+I am passionate about solving complex technical challenges with innovative solutions and am always eager to enhance my skill set by keeping up with emerging technologies.
+I strive to contribute meaningfully to projects that demand a creative and analytical approach, focusing on optimization, user experience, and performance.

 ## 💻 Technical Skills